Japan court backs Karpeles conviction for data manipulation

 The Tokyo District Court last year sentenced Mark Karpeles to two years and six months in prison, suspended for four years.

-The suspended sentence means Karpeles, a French citizen, will not have to serve jail time.
+Karpeles, a French citizen, will not have to serve jail time.
 He says he is innocent and appealed to clear his name.
+He said he was not yet sure what he would do next.

-Karpeles has insisted he did not pocket client funds that went missing when Mt.
+Karpeles has insisted he did not pocketed client funds that went missing when Mt.
 Gox collapsed in 2014.
 He said he is not yet sure what he will do next.

 “Today’s verdict was unfortunate, and I am reviewing its contents alongside my lawyers and will decide how to proceed from there in the coming days,” he said late Thursday.